vai/NukeDemo/docs/Presentation.md

 We could …

 - expose tasks and parameters to automation
-- and wrap this all in tools made for developer comfort
+- and wrap it in tools made for developer comfort

 ---